GlacierProtocol/glacierprotocol.github.io/_docs/overview/multi-signature-security.md

 Key distribution also has the following disadvantages:

-* **Privacy**: All signatories can see the balance via the multisignature redeem script.
+* **Privacy**: All signatories can see the balance either via the multisignature redeem script, or via the cold storage address.
 An alternate version of this protocol could be created using a different multisig approach besides P2SH transactions, which would eliminate the ability of signatories to view balances.
 See [Possible improvements to Glacier](/docs/extend/improvements#consider-shamirs-secret-sharing-or-vanilla-multisig-vs-p2sh-transactions) for details.
 * **Signatory collusion**: Two signatories may collude to gain access to funds.
 * **Signatory reliability**: A signatory may fail to store the key securely.
 * **Signatory safety**: Signatories may be exposed to the risk of targeted physical theft.